WHAT WE DO

 Since 2017, AID/WATCH in collaboration with the Paga Hill community, Jubilee Australia, Human Rights Law Centre and The Opposition film, has campaigned to seek justice for the Paga Hill community through research, advocacy, lobbying, and media.

-With living conditions and evictions of informal settlements becoming one of the most pervasive violations of human rights globally, AID/WATCH has continued to challenge the illegal evictions of the Paga Hill community including investigating the forced evictions and where the community is now through a participatory social mapping research project, of which a full report will be released in June 2021.
+With living conditions and evictions of informal settlements becoming one of the most pervasive violations of human rights globally, AID/WATCH has continued to challenge the violent forced evictions.

 LAND & HOUSING JUSTICE